- Home

 - Visits from authors and poets throughout the school year.

-- Celebrations for World Book Week including ‘Books Before Bedtime’, competitions and lots of amazing costumes!
+- Celebrations for our school Book Week including ‘Books Before Bedtime’, competitions and lots of amazing costumes!

 Learning Environment